ATB BoostR Live Event

 Kole Kuntz and Matt, no last name given, stared the business.
 They want to provide a dehydrated product that can be carried by people who are looking for a celebration drink at the end of their hike.
 There mix is completely non-alcoholic.

 The concept came to the two as they are very familiar with the bar industry.
-They have worked in the industry for 12 years and thought there must be a better product to carry with oneself when looking for a drink.
+Before the idea, they had worked in the industry for 12 years.
+They know there has better product to carry on a hike when looking for a drink.

-They currently have three flavor mixes which include Old Fashion’s, Margarita’s and Caesars and are working on four new flavor to bring to the market.
-Currently they are looking for $5-10k so they can launch the product in the new year.
+They currently have three flavor mixes which include Old Fashion’s, Margarita’s and Caesars.
+BarCntry is working on four new flavor to bring to the market.
+Currently they are looking for $5-10,000 so they can launch the product in the 2017.

 - What the competition like?

 Cocktails and ready to drink bottles are main competition.
-They are competing on flavor and ease of use of product not against the products or big companies.
+They are competing on flavor and ease of use of products not against the products or big companies.

 - Who is your target market?

-They are looking to sell to millennials but are open to other people also.
-They are looking to sell product to back country uses but don’t want to limit product.
+They are looking to sell to millennials but are open to other people markets.
+They are looking to sell products to back country uses but don’t want to limit the products reach.

 - How do I get your product?

 Release date will be March 2017.
-They market at tradeshows.
-Want to sell product in liquor stores, outdoor gear stores and working on E-Commerces site.
+Currently they are marketing at tradeshows.
+The goal is to sell the product in liquor stores, outdoor gear stores and on their e-commerces site.

 - Cost of product vs. Can of cola?

-Looking to sell mix at price point of $10 to 12 for a 6 pack.
-They are celling a premium cocktail mix so the price.
+Looking to sell the non-alcohol mix at price point between $10 to 12 for a 6 pack.
+They are branding the drink as a premium cocktail mix.

-This is Calgary’s first on demand landscaping service company phone application that allows uses to request services for lawn mowing and/or snow removal.
+This is Calgary’s first on demand landscaping service company.
+They allow uses to request services for lawn mowing and/or snow removal.

-Aidan Klingbeil that his business was a landscaping business with an Uber twist.
+Aidan Klingbeil say his business is a landscaping business with an Uber twist.
 Users go on the app, pick the service and set the price.
-Then people who are looking to pick up some extra work and money choose the jobs they want to completes.
+Then people who are looking to pick up some extra work and money choose the jobs they want to complete.

-The business model allows MowShowPros to keep 30% and the service provider 70% after the job is complete.
+The business model allows MowShowPros to keep 30% of the income and the service provider receives 70% after the job is complete.

 - Who is your staff?

-Currently staff is students looking to make extra money, people who lost their jobs or anyone looking to make some extra cash.
+Current staff is students who are looking to make money, people who have lost their jobs or anyone looking to make some extra cash on the weekends.

 - How will you market the business?

 Currently they hire and train the people.
-They do door to door sales.
+They drive business by going door to door.
 Customers set the price at min $20 per job.

 - What if I do not have a car?

-Currently you must have a car and your own shovel and/or lawnmower.
-Hope is that the business is so busy the workers don’t have to leave local area they live in.
+Currently you must have a car, shovel and/or lawnmower.
+The goal is to have the business so busy that workers don’t have to leave local area they live in.

 - How do you market your services?